vyraun/Finding-Memo/README.md

 #### Change the Masked Language Model to Estimate Neighborhood Effect (Algorithm 2)

-Different Masked Language Models could be defined and imported from `src/get_substitutions.py`.
+Different Masked Language Models pipelines (BERT, Roberta, Multilingual BERT) are defined in `src/substitutions.py` and consumed in `src/get_substitutions.py`.

 #### Obtain the Data for Model Finetuning through the Memorization Mitigation (Algorithm 3)